R3MOB-Stage-2A-2025/classification/parsing/README.md

 ### NB: Reconstruct the abstract

-If you kept the original version of the *abstract_inverted_index*, this is not the case here, you can reconstruct the abstract because it contains the position of the work in the text.
+If you kept the original version of the *abstract_inverted_index*, this is not the case here above, you can reconstruct the abstract because it contains the position of the work in the text.

 Example: